SuperSingh/ewsd/readme.md

 __static__

 Contains all of the static files that will be included in the head of the document, see the /application/views/layout/header.php for more details

+__uploads__

+Not implemented yet but will be used to ftp files from client side to the server.
+References to these files will be stored in the database.
+The directory structure will work as follows:
+	/uploads/<user.id>/<coursework.id>/[filename]

 ## Config